Neposis/PDFtoNote/README.md

 # Usage

-Make a folder called "in" at the same directory as your running program.
+Make a folder called "in" at the root directory.
 Anything inside there in PDF form will be auto made into notes.
 All finished slides will be in the "out" folder.